Florida Cracker Horse: Chickasaw horse

-The original Chickasaw horse, bred by the Chickasaw Indians using horses captured from De Soto's expedition, became extinct after being used to create the Florida Cracker Horse and having some influence on the Quarter Horse.
-Some sources still use the Chickasaw name to describe the Florida Cracker Horses of today.
-In the 1970s, there was a surge of interest in re-creating the Chickasaw, using horses bearing strong resemblances to the original breed, but this has since died out and the breed association no longer exists.
+The original Chickasaw horse, bred by the Chickasaw Nation using horses captured from Hernando de Soto's expedition, became extinct after being used to create the Florida Cracker Horse, and having some influence on the American Quarter Horse.
+Some sources still use the Chickasaw name to describe the Florida Crackers of today.
+The Chickasaw horse was originally bred for speed over short distances, traits found in its Florida Cracker Horse and American Quarter Horse descendants.
+The typical Chickasaw horse stood at about 13 hands high, described as "short and chunky, quick to action, but not distance runners...the best utility and all-rounder horses of their time".
+They influenced the Banker horse, the Carolina Marsh Tacky, and the Chincoteague Pony.